Staff-Alerts/project/glossary.md

 The type of contact registered in the service, for example:

 * Text - Staff: a company-provided mobile phone harvested from Azure Active Directory
-* Text- Opt-in: a personal mobile phone manually added to the servce
+* Text - Opt-in: a personal mobile phone manually added to the service
 * Website: the [Staff Information Website](www.environment-agency.gov.uk/bcm)
 * Hotline: the Staff Information Helpline (0800 917 1704)